 Originally from London and hoping one day to return to a little flat in Chelsea, Michelle has been living in the U.S. now for half her life.
 World travel is her greatest passion next to photography but right now she's set root in suburbia with her husband and 7 year old daughter.
 When she's not behind the camera for personal projects or her business Memories by Michelle Photography, she writes about parenting and non-profits for local magazines, is a bit of a self-improvement junkie, loves to cook, and most of all enjoys exploring new places with her daughter.

 Natasha Kelly is an international documentary photographer based in Melbourne, Australia, where she lives with her husband & three kids.
 She specialises in photographing families – all shapes, sizes, varieties & stages – in their homes, as well as in-hospital Fresh 48 newborn & breastfeeding sessions.
+She is also a co-founder of The Documentary Department.
 She has studied with documentary photographer, Sam Abell & follows the philosophy that reality is enough.
 While teenage plans to dominate the world as a rock star fell aside, Natasha returned back to her childhood photography dreams once her kids started to arrive on the scene.
 She has been known to have a strong compulsion to avoiding domestic chores & does a mean Carpool Karaoke(without the carpooling celebrities) whenever she gets into her car.

 Robin has been taking at least one photo a day for the past seven years and always has her camera nearby to document the real, everyday moments of life.
 She lives in the country with her husband and very energetic son.
 She got her first DSLR about ten years ago to try out a new hobby, fell in love with photography, and has been taking pictures ever since.
 Robin also enjoys reading, quilting, and cooking.